tmlmt/bodegamap-collab/wiki/en/collaboration.md

 ## How to contribute

 You can of course use the [contact form](/en/contact) for quick-and-easy suggestions, but we have also put in place a couple of tools to ease the work on our end.
-Most of them are based on the software development platform _Github_.
+Some functionalities are available directly on the site for registered user.
+The rest is based on the software development platform _Github_.

 ### Found an issue with the website? 🐛